gaywallet/beehaw-org.github.io/content/docs/faq/_index.md

 ## How long should I expect to wait to be approved?
 **Anywhere from a few minutes to 48 hours.**

-You should get notified whether you've been approved or denied if you've used an email to sign up. **Make sure to check your spam folder to be safe**; it being sent to spam may be an issue for some users.
+You should get notified whether you've been approved or denied if you've used an email to sign up. **Make sure to check your spam folder to be safe**.
 If you did not use an email to sign up, try logging in after about 24 hours, and then again after 48 hours to be safe.

-If we receive an influx of users you may get caught in registration limbo by failing to answer the questions, and/or it may take longer to get back to you than the 48 hours listed here.
+If we receive an influx of users, you may get caught in registration limbo by failing to answer the questions, and/or it may take longer to get back to you than the 48 hours listed here.

 If you have issues of this sort, please send us a message on [Mastodon](https://fosstodon.org/@beehaw) or through [email](mailto:support@beehaw.org)!